pandoc-jp/pandoc-doc-ja/src-md/lua-filters.md

     -- The inline element in that block is an `Emph` assert(block.content[1].t == "Emph")

 # Module pandoc.utils

 This module exposes internal pandoc functions and utility functions.

 The module is loaded as part of the `pandoc` module and available as `pandoc.utils`.
 In versions up-to and including pandoc 2.6, this module had to be loaded explicitly.
 Example:

-    local utils = require 'pandoc.utils'
+    pandoc.utils = require 'pandoc.utils'

-Use this for backwards compatibility.
+Use the above for backwards compatibility.

-### blocks\_to\_inlines {#utils-blocks_to_inlines}
+### blocks\_to\_inlines {#pandoc.utils.blocks_to_inlines}

 `blocks_to_inlines (blocks[, sep])`